-Dear,

-Today's Date

-When it has been determined that reasonable suspicion exists concerning a abuse in an educational setting, the building administrator must promptly no copy of the report to the superintendent and to appropriate law enforcement inform you that such an allegation has been made concerning CENTRAL SCHOOL DISTRICT is following all regulations in compliance otify the parents and forward a authorities.
-I am writing to and that the APW

-Because a reasonable suspicion does exist action has been taken to ensure the as the other students and we will keep you informed of the status of this investigation.

-Please call me with any questions or concerns that you have.
+Dear, Today's Date When it has been determined that reasonable suspicion exists concernin abuse in an educational setting, the building administrator must promptle copy of the report to the superintendent and to appropriate law enforcer inform you that such an allegation has been made concerning CENTRAL SCHOOL DISTRICT is following all regulations in compli ly notify the parents and forward an authorities.
+I am writing to and that the APW Because a reasonable suspicion does exist action has been taken to ensu as the other students and we will keep you informed of the status of this Please call me with any questions or concerns that you have.
+Respectfully, Administrator

-Respectfully,

-Administrator